Information For Tourism Pemberton Members

 To learn more, visit the Vancouver, Coast & Mountains Tourism Resiliency Program website page.

 Destination Canada – Sustaining Canada’s Tourism Sector Through COVID19 Report

 Destination BC has commission McKinsey and Company to compile a report on Tourism for the Canadian Government.
 This is the first part of the report and the balance will be released in sections.
 It shows the impact of Covid -19 across the board.
 Members should be aware of the information included and note the impact in BC has been far greater that in other provinces.

-Road to Recovery Webinar – Available May 12 – May 28
+Road to Recovery Webinar Series – Available May 12 – July 7

 We know that the impacts of COVID-19 are being felt across British Columbia, and will continue to be felt by the tourism industry long into the future.

 As tourism businesses plan their own unique path forward, they will need support on the road to recovery, to adapt and overcome a pandemic that has touched so many people around the world.

 We all want a better, brighter future for tourism in BC.
 Destination BC believes that through meaningful collaboration and support, together we can re-ignite BC’s tourism industry, propel tourism businesses forward, accelerate growth amongst destinations, and plan for a successful future in our province.

 To support this, Destination BC is launching a series of webinars for tourism businesses, titled: The Road to Recovery: Supporting BC’s Tourism Industry After COVID-19.

 The series will take you through ‘checkpoints’ to collectively consider and work on as we move towards recovery in the travel and tourism sector.
 Each webinar will cover a subject related to the travel market, the visitor experience, business operations, digital marketing and more.